dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 is evaluated in lexicographical order.
 As soon as one item's evaluation is successful, the list evaluation stops.

-Allowed expression values: #RRGGBBAA or CSS color names or _none_ to disable blinking
+Allowed expression values: #RRGGBBAA or _none_ to disable blinking.

 If set to a colour, the fill attribute value is taken from the specified color and the tone is decreased by half.
 The _animate_ tag attached to the SVG element is (example):